LESC-Unicamp/Self-diffusion-coefficients-for-confined-fluids-in-a-slit-pore-/README.md

 ./out sprob_perp.dat 1.34 1.448 density.xvg
 ```
   Where the fist argument refers to the name of the output file for survival probability of the diff.c code.
 The second and third elements refers to the interval in position considered for the calculation and the last argument is the name of the density file.
+  The files generated are:
+  - sprob_perp.dat: data for the survival probability as a function of time;
+  - lndensity.xvg: data for the natural logaritm of the density in function of position;
+  - alpha.dat: value for constant alpha;
+  - diff_confined.dat: values for the self-diffusion coefficient in the order Dxx, Dyy and Dzz.

   <b>NOTE:</b> In order to proper run this code, the user must have at least 12 G of RAM available.